CHETAN1KUKREJA/AI-in-Metaverse/README.md

 ############################################
 ```

 Some quantization of `Qwen/Qwen2.5-14B-Instruct` is also tested. `Qwen/Qwen2.5-14B-Instruct-AWQ` is a very good one, because it slightly faster than the original model but takes only ~12GB VRAM!
+The average runtime is only 3~4s!

 ```
 ############################################
 I am currently outside and my goal is to get more money.
-Since the market is closed and I don't have any items to trade, I should head to the forest to gather fruits that could potentially be traded later.
+Since the market is closed and I don't have any items to trade right now, I should head to the forest to gather fruits which could be valuable for trading later.

 Action: go_to forest
-[{'name': 'go_to', 'arguments': {'location': 'forest'}}] Finished in 6.4316s
+[{'name': 'go_to', 'arguments': {'location': 'forest'}}] Finished in 4.3896s
 ############################################
-I am near the forest and can pick fruits to trade later.
-Since I don't have any fruits yet, I should enter the forest to gather some.
+I am near the forest and can pick fruits to potentially earn more money.
+Since I don't have any fruits yet, I should enter the forest to start picking.

 Action: enter forest
-[{'name': 'enter', 'arguments': {'location': 'forest'}}] Finished in 4.0120s
+[{'name': 'enter', 'arguments': {'location': 'forest'}}] Finished in 3.1312s
 ############################################
 I am currently in the forest and I have 5 apples nearby.
 Since I already have money, picking up the apples could be useful for trading later.

 Action: take 5 of apple
-[{'name': 'take', 'arguments': {'amount': '5', 'objectName': 'apple'}}] Finished in 4.4323s
+[{'name': 'take', 'arguments': {'amount': '5', 'objectName': 'apple'}}] Finished in 3.3090s
 ############################################
-I have already picked 5 apples, which means I don't need to pick more right now.
-Since my goal is to get more money, I should consider going to the market when it reopens or look for other opportunities to earn money.
-However, since the market is closed, I will exit the forest and check if there are any other options available.
+I have already picked 5 apples, and I have 10 units of money.
+Since I am in the forest and have already picked the available apples, I should consider going back outside or to another location like the market when it reopens.
+For now, I will exit the forest.

 Action: exit
 [{'name': 'exit', 'arguments': {}}]
-Finished in 7.6802s
+Finished in 4.7610s
 ############################################
 I have already picked 5 apples from the forest and am now back outside.
 Since I have enough apples for now, I should consider going to the market when it reopens to trade my apples for more money.
-For now, I will stay outside and look for other opportunities.
+For now, I don't have any immediate action to take since the market is closed.

-Action: wait
+Action: None
 Traceback (most recent call last):
-  File "/data/home/liujio/llm-backend/multi_step_planning.py", line 42, in <module>
+  File "/home/student1/llm-backend/tests/multi_step_planning.py", line 43, in <module>
     call_batch = llm.iterate_step([input_state])
-  File "/data/home/liujio/llm-backend/backend/slot_filling/llm.py", line 37, in iterate_step
+  File "/home/student1/llm-backend/backend/slot_filling/llm.py", line 37, in iterate_step
     self.update_memory(call_batch)
-  File "/data/home/liujio/llm-backend/backend/slot_filling/llm.py", line 19, in update_memory
+  File "/home/student1/llm-backend/backend/slot_filling/llm.py", line 19, in update_memory
     match call["name"]:
 TypeError: 'NoneType' object is not subscriptable
 ```